 When you send your child to our schools, we know you are entrusting us with your family's most precious gift.
-That is why we believe in the power and the potential of each child's learning and our responsibility to help each child succeed.
-Your partnership in this work is critical.
-Thank you for entrusting us with your children and for partnering in this, the world's most important work.
+We believe in the power and the potential of each child.
+It is our responsibility to inspire, educate and prepare every student for a successful future.